-I pushed the foot section of the cut sock aside & focused my attention on the calf section that would become my fingerless gloves.
+I sat the foot section of the cut sock aside & focused my attention on the long calf section that would become my fingerless gloves.

 For me it was right at the bottom of the cuff.
 So I cut a very small slit for my thumb to come through.

-Keep in mind that the material will stretch when you put it on.
+Keep in mind that the material will stretch when you put it on your hand.
 So this cut in the fabric for your thumb needs to be just barely enough to squeeze your thumb through.

 Don’t try to make this hole too big.
 You can cut it bigger if you want later, but you can never make it smaller once it’s been cut.
 So err on the side of too small initially.

-I will say that when you’re wearing these fingerless gloves the thumb goes through a little more than you think they will which will.
+I will say that when you’re wearing these fingerless gloves the thumb goes through a little deeper than you think they will.

 I thought these gloves would cover as shown in the picture when I was wearing them.
 But because the thumb typically goes in further when wearing the fingerless gloves they actually ride just about 1/4″ higher than that.